 Requirements for a Ph.D. in Organizational Behavior and Theory

-The Organizational Behavior and Theory (OBT) doctoral program has three components.
+The Organizational Behavior and Theory (OBT) doctoral program has two components.
 Students take courses in each of them.
-The qualifiers are organized around these three components as well.
-The three components are:
+The qualifiers are organized around these two components as well.
+The two components are:

 Current Recommended Courses